-The terms “engagement survey” and “satisfaction survey” are often used interchangeably, but they shouldn’t be.
+The terms “employee engagement survey” and “employee satisfaction survey” are often used interchangeably, but they shouldn’t be.
 They are quite different – and savvy organizations that understand the difference will always want to measure levels of employee engagement over satisfaction.

-Commitment is a key component of engagement that does not exist with satisfaction.
+Commitment is a key component of employee engagement that does not exist with employee satisfaction.

 Engaged employees love their work and continually look for ways to improve their work experience.
 When improvement comes from the employees themselves, employees are more likely to proactively help and improve existing systems – which has a positive impact on your customers.

 Satisfied employees, meanwhile, are typically happy if things stay the same, expectations are not changed, and there is certain predictability about the work environment.
 They have a routine and that routine is comfortable.